V-Rajasekar/README/Maven.md

 	<name>productparent</name>
 ```

-DependencyManagment and Plugin Management helps with consistency with the dependency version and plugin version used across the project or at organization level.
+**DependencyManagment and Plugin Management** helps with consistency with the dependency version and plugin version used across the project or at organization level.
 - Not just the plugin, but the configurations can be put in common place
-- But we still have to mention the dependency, and plugin, but the version and configuration not required.
+- But we still have to mention the dependency, and plugin, but the version and configuration not required in the required dependent maven pom.xml.

 ```xml
 <!-- under project root-->